Dynamics of Information Diffusion and Social Sensing: Abstract

 \section{Abstract}

 Statistical inference using social sensors is an area that has witnessed remarkable progress in the last decade.
 It is relevant in a variety of applications including localizing events for targeted advertising, marketing, localization of natural disasters and predicting sentiment of investors in financial markets.
-This paper presents a tutorial description of three important aspects of sensing-based information diffusion in social networks from a communications/signal processing perspective.
+This chapter presents a tutorial description of four important aspects of sensing-based information diffusion in social networks from a communications/signal processing perspective.
 First, diffusion models for information exchange in large scale social networks together with social sensing via social media networks such as Twitter is considered.
-Second, Bayesian social learning models in online reputation systems are presented.
-Finally, the principle of revealed preferences arising in micro-economics theory is used to parse datasets to determine if social sensors are utility maximizers and then determine their utility functions.
-All three topics are explained in the context of actual experimental datasets from health networks, social media and psychological experiments.
+Second, Bayesian social learning models and risk averse social learning is considered with applications in finance and online reputation systems.
+Third, the principle of revealed preferences arising in micro-economics theory is used to parse datasets to determine if social sensors are utility maximizers and then determine their utility functions.
+Finally, the interaction of social sensors with YouTube channel owners is studied using time series analysis methods.
+All four topics are explained in the context of actual experimental datasets from health networks, social media and psychological experiments.
 Also, algorithms are given that exploit the above models to infer underlying events based on social sensing.
-The overview, insights, models and algorithms presented in this paper stem from recent developments in computer-science, economics, psychology and electrical engineering.
+The overview, insights, models and algorithms presented in this chapter stem from recent developments in network science, economics and signal processing.
+At a deeper level, this chapter considers mean field dynamics of networks, risk averse Bayesian social learning filtering and quickest change detection, data incest in decision making over a directed acyclic graph of social sensors, inverse optimization problems for utility function estimation (revealed preferences) and statistical modeling of interacting social sensors in YouTube social networks.